 If you prefer to make pemmican without organ meats, follow my traditional pemmican recipe instead.

-Pemmican is a very adaptable recipe and easy to make in any amount you want.
+Pemmican is a very adaptable recipe and easy to make in any amount.

-Follow a 1:1 ratio of dry meat to fat by weight and you can fill any mold or roll balls by hand.
+Follow a 1:1 ratio of dry meat to fat by weight.
+You can fill any mold or roll balls by hand.

 Measure the meat; measure an equal amount of tallow.
 Put the meat in a bowl and add salt.